allape/Java-IDEAPlugin-XFTP/README.md

 - ✔️️ Dragging from local file list to remote file list to transfer, and vice versa.
 - ✔️️ Open new terminal session in current folder.
 - ✔️️️ Memo for history locations.
-- ➖️ More operations in context menu: rm, touch, mkdir, cp, mv...
+- ✔️️️ Operations in context menu: rm, cp, mv, touch, mkdir.
+- ✖️ Copy and Paste actions in both list...
 - ✖️ Transferring history list with retry button.
 - ✖️ Custom remote file VirtualFile.